 |02 September 2018||Boat Rescue|

-The incident occurred in the beginning of 7-day Western Caribbean cruise (itinerary Sept 2-9) roundtrip from homeport Miami to Costa Maya, Harvest Caye Island (Belize), Roatan Island (Honduras) and Cozumel.
+The incident occurred at the beginning of 7-day Western Caribbean cruise (itinerary Sept 2-9) roundtrip from homeport Miami to Costa Maya, Harvest Caye Island (Belize), Roatan Island (Honduras) and Cozumel.

 |30 June 2018||Crew / Passenger Injuries and Overboards|

 (overboard) On June 30, 2018, a 33-year-old male crew (Filipino) was reported missing and presumably overboard.
 The incident occurred at ~3:30 pm, when the ship was approx 45 km (28 ml) northwest of Cuba (Pinar del Rio), en-route from Mexico back to Miami.
 The liner immediately turned around and conducted a search operation.
 USCG Miami deployed an HC-144 airplane to search the area (4200 km2 / 1630 ml2), but failed to find him.

 On July 1, the man was found and recovered alive by Carnival Glory, approx 33 km (21 ml) north of Cuba.
 The incident occurred during 7-day Western Caribbean cruise (itinerary June 24 - July 1) roundtrip from homeport Miami to Costa Maya, Harvest Caye (Belize), Roatan Island, and Cozumel.

 On April 16, 2018, a 41-year-old male crew (suffering from internal issues) was medevaced by USCG team while the liner was near Marathon (Florida) en-route from PortMiami to Mexico.
 The USCG helicopter was dispatched from Air Station Miami, hoisted the man from the ship and took him back to the station, from where he was ambulanced to Jackson Memorial Hospital (Miami).